damianhakert/damianhakert.github.io/source/handbook/index.html.md

 {: #sales-target-dinner}

-Since reaching sales targets is a team effort that integrates everything from making a great product to providing top notch customer support and everything in between, we reward all team members for every month that we reach our Sales Targets.
+Since reaching sales targets is a team effort that integrates everything from making a great product to providing top notch customer support and everything in between, we reward **all** team members (not just the Sales team) for every month that we reach our Sales Targets.
 The incentive is [100 USD](https://www.google.com/search?q=100+usd+in+eur) to each team member for the purpose of evangelizing the GitLab story.
 You may use the incentive at a restaurant of your choice.
 Enjoy!

 - The CEO, or CRO will announce on the team call if the target was met.